-The Ventline AdjustaboardTM: In response to requests from the field for a means to adjust monitor sensitivity without relocating holding tank probes, Ventline has developed the Ventline Adjustaboard[TM] (patent pending).
+The Ventline AdjustaboardTM: In response to requests from the field for a means to adjust monitor sensitivity without relocating holding tank probes, Ventline has developed the Ventline AdjustaboardTM (patent pending).
 This adjustable circuit board allows for field adjustments to monitor sensitivity.
 As tank conditions or water mineral content changes, the monitor circuitry may be made more or less sensitive as required.
 Pleas see Appendix A for adjustment instructions.

-Corrective Action Verify 12 volt DC power is available from the battery or from the filtered side of the power converter.
+Possible Cause Corrective Action No power Verify 12 volt DC power is available from the battery or from the filtered side of the power converter.
 Verify 12 volt DC power is present at the circuit board.
+Verify ground at panel and ground probe with a continuity tester.
 Poor ground at monitor panel or at holding tank ground probe.
 Verify wire is connected and free of damage.
+Wire to tank resistor harness disconnected or damaged.
 Replace if necessary.
-With the tank resistor harness correctly installed and free from damage, a jumper wire containing a 47Kohm resistor placed between the holding tank ground probe and any tank level probe should cause the respective tank level lights to illuminate, If the above test fails to illuminate the level lights, repeat the test at the monitor panel.
+With the tank resistor harness correctly installed and free from damage, a jumper wire containing a 47Kohm resistor placed between the holding tank ground probe and any tank level probe should cause the respective tank level lights to illuminate, Short circuit on circuit board If the above test fails to illuminate the level lights, repeat the test at the monitor panel.
 Refer to the wiring diagram for the correct wires to jump together.
 If lights illuminate, replace the wiring between the panel and the tank resistor harness.
 If lights do not illuminate, replace the circuit board.